Overview

 Planned for future releases:- Data fetching: Retrieve data from FlowX or external systems via workflow API integration

-- Reusable UI integration: Integrate reusable UI components in UI Flows with input/output slices and data mappers
+- Reusable UI integration: Integrate reusable UI components in UI Flows with input/output parameters and data mappers

 - Permission-based UI: Configure UI visibility and behavior based on user permissions